p-gonzo/arduino_ll/README.md

 }
 ```

+We add a 40 millisecond delay after a the button is read in the HIGH state to allow the bouncing to settle.

-- Try to make our LED blink when button is pressed
+### Making our LED blink via a button press:

-Show how will start, but wont turn off:
+The LED will start blinking, but will it stop?

 ```cpp
 const int LED_PIN {8};
 const int BUTTON_PIN {2};